Gajpati Ujjainia

-Raja Gajpati Ujjainia (राजा गजपति उज्जैनिया), also known as Raja Gajpati Sahi was a ruler of Bhojpur belonging to the Ujjainiya dynasty.
+Raja Gajpati Ujjainia, also known as Raja Gajpati Sahi, was a ruler of Bhojpur belonging to the Ujjainiya dynasty.

 He accepted the suzerainty of Sher Shah Suri and thus also served as a commander in the army of Sher Shah Suri, the ruler of the Sur Empire.
-Two of his most important military campaigns he fought was the Battle of Surajgarha and Battle of Chausa.
+Two of his most important military campaigns he fought was the Battle of Surajgarh and Battle of Chausa.
 As a reward, he was given the territory of Rohtas to his dominion.

 He was the first Ujjainiya chief to have a continued battle with Mughals.

 Early life

 Gajpati was the son of the Ujjainiya ruler, Raja Badal Singh and the nephew of Raja Dalpat Sahi.
 Following a war of succession, Gajpati, his mother and his brother, Bairi Sal were banished and Shivram Singh became the ruler of Bhojpur.
 In 1532, his mother requested Sher Shah Suri to help her sons get back the throne of Bhojpur.
 With the support of Sher Shah Suri, Gajpati defeated and killed Shivram Singh and ascended the throne of Bhojpur in 1534.